hamburger

 The total length of the Godavari river is 1465 km with a total area of 3 lacks sq. km. (approximately).
 The Godavari river is surrounded by various geographical structures from four sides, including the Ajanta range and the Western Ghats.

-Godavari River Notes
+Overview of Godavari River System

 The Godavari river is navigable in the Delta region.
 The Godavari’s delta is lobate in shape, with a rounded bulge, and several major tributaries.
 The basic overview of the Godavari river is given as follows-